 Margaret thought it was grotesque and quite bold.
 Suddenly, the rest of the room seemed unimportant.
 She was sure to mention something next Thursday.
 Perhaps in passing, as if she didn’t think it was a deal.
 But it most certainly was sick.

 There were only a few minutes until curtain rise.
-The room had just about filled.
-The empty seat remained between Mister Goff and Annabelle.
+The room had just about filled, save the empty seat between Mister Goff and Annabelle.
 But it wouldn’t, for long.
 Through the binocular lens, Margaret was stunned.
 Down the aisle came Claire, confidently.
 She was wearing a new dress, red with a low neck and bottom just above her knee.
 It was the dress of a twenty-year-old.
 And yet still, Margaret couldn’t help but notice how perfectly it fit.
 What was she doing here?
 Where was she sitting?
 She couldn’t know that Mister Goff was here.
 Did she come alone?
 Who was she meeting?